Political insiders spread the money among Council President candidates

 Part 2: What donor contributions tell us about the role of this position in Baltimore government

-Consider it another Baltimore anomaly – an office that straddles the functions of a legislative body and an executive agency, with the power to control the flow of bills in the City Council and to influence the awarding of hundreds of millions of dollars in city contracts.
+Consider it yet another Baltimore government anomaly.
+An office that straddles the functions of a legislative body and an executive agency, possessed with both the power to control the flow of bills in the City Council and to influence the award of hundreds of millions of dollars in city contracts.

 Sparaco says the office is a cog in the “pay-to-play” machinery that enables Baltimore’s officeholders to hand out contracts and award development deals to friends and campaign contributors.

 The other four candidates want to occupy the $122,000-a-year position that is backed by a staff of 24 full-time employees (who can be hired and fired at will) and an ever-ballooning budget.

 In FY 2017, the office cost taxpayers $2 million.
 Two years later, the budget rose to $2.7 million with new neighborhood liaison and fiscal analyst positions added to the ranks.

 While the final number isn’t yet in, the office is expected to equal or exceed $3 million this year.